Re-imagining Physical Cork:

-Through the generosity of Cork art patron William Horatio Crawford a magnificent extension in the Renaissance style was added to the eighteenth-century custom house in 1884.
+Through the generosity of Cork art patron William Horatio Crawford a magnificent extension in the Renaissance style was added to the eighteenth-century custom house in 1884 to create the Crawford Art Gallery.
 The present-day tower marks the seam that joins the two buildings.
 For the best part of a century, the Crawford School of Art, as the building was then named, served both as an art school and as a public gallery.

-Today the Crawford College of Art and Design is housed in a separate building near St. Finbarr’s Cathedral.
-The public galleries have been extended and the collection includes the work of James Barry, Nathaniel Grogan, Walter Osborne, Paul Henry, Jack B. Yeats, Harry Clarke and Sean Keating.
+Today the Crawford College of Art and Design is housed in a separate building near St. Finbarre’s Cathedral.
+The public galleries host a collection, which includes the work of James Barry, Nathaniel Grogan, Walter Osborne, Paul Henry, Jack B Yeats, Harry Clarke and Sean Keating.
 The magnificent sculpture galleries were part of the 1884 extension.
 They were built to house an important collection of classical casts presented to the future King George IV by Pope Pius in 1818, marking the real foundation of the city’s municipal art collection.
 The Crawford Municipal Art Gallery continues to bring international and national artists to Cork, while building up their own important collection.
 It is one of the most successful and respected galleries in the country.

 There are a number of thriving Arts organisations, of national and international significance, based in the city and under the Arts Council Plan of 1995, Cork was recognised as a centre of excellence in the visual arts.
 Encouraged by this, in 1998 Cork Corporation began developing a completely new arts facility at Wandesford Quay.
 The buildings chosen were protected nineteenth-century warehouse structures in need of much repair.
 Accordingly, with a sensitive plan, they were reconstructed, converted for artistic uses and opened to the public for viewing.
 Other art studios of merit include the National Sculpture Factory, established in 1989.
 The ‘Factory’ was opened in response to a need from artists for large-scale, well-equipped studio spaces.